tessnuttall/vCard-GUI/README.md

 Assignment 3: Python GUI and Databases

+Run the command 'make parser' from the assign3 folder to create the shared library Run the GUI from the bin folder by typing 'python3 A3main.py' into the command line

 1. Description
-A GUI that displays a list of valid vcf files, and allows the user to edit them or create new ones.
+A GUI that displays a list of valid vcf files, and allows the user to edit them or create new ones, and adds to/updates a database as changes are made.
 The user can also view two database queries.

 2. Checklist